Science

 It is our intention that all children

-Our science curriculum, fosters a healthy curiosity about the universe and promotes respect for the living and non-living.
-The curriculum is designed to ensure that children can acquire key scientific knowledge through practical experiences, the skills for which are mapped according to the National Curriculum’s working scientifically statements.
+Our science curriculum, fosters curiosity and promotes respect for the living and non-living.
+The curriculum is designed to ensure that children acquire key scientific knowledge through practical experiences, the skills for which are mapped according to the National Curriculum’s working scientifically statements.
 These include

 Lessons are sequenced to be developmental, and consideration is given to how children can be supported, in line with the school’s commitment to inclusion, or to achieve greater depth in the project.

 We support our curriculum by encouraging visitors with specialist scientific expertise to share their knowledge and skills.
 We enhance our teaching and learning by making links to the real world and visiting relevant places of scientific interest.
-We have recently partnered with Redruth secondary school and the Ogden Trust who offer specialist scientific resources and expertise in physics.
+We are partnered with Redruth Secondary School and the Ogden Trust who offer specialist scientific resources and expertise in physics.

 DNA